ad12/DOSMA/README.md

 *Tissues*: Femoral Cartilage

 ## Installation
+### Using virtual environments
-Download this repo to your disk.
+We recommend using the (Anaconda)[https://www.anaconda.com/download] virtual environment Download this repo to your disk.

 For pretrained weights for MSK knee segmentation, request access to this [Google Drive](https://drive.google.com/drive/u/0/folders/1VtVzOAS6VbFzpEi9Fivy6BgcMubfFlL-).
 Note that these weights are optimized to run on single-echo RMS DESS sequence as used in the [OA initiative](https://oai.epi-ucsf.org/datarelease/).